 Kids can use XtraMath for math practice at home, during the summer, and in school.
-It should be done regularly, but only once a day for about 15 minutes; overuse of the program could reduce kids' motivation.
+It should be done regularly, but only once a day for about 15 minutes; overuse could reduce kids' motivation.
 It's easy for teachers to set up their student accounts.
-Students can login via a username and password or with a Clever Badge.
+Students can log in via a username and password or with a Clever badge.

-XtraMath is a free math-fluency web-based program.
-It's also available as an app at the Apple Store, Google Play Store, and Amazon, but there you'll pay a one time cost of $4.99.
+XtraMath is a free web-based program focusing on math fluency.
+It's also available as an app at the Apple Store, Google Play Store, and Amazon, but there you'll pay a one-time cost of $4.99.
 XtraMath helps students practice addition, subtraction, multiplication, and division.
 Mr. C, who talks kids through the tasks, is a National Board-certified teacher from Seattle.
 Emphasis is on both accuracy and speed with limited time to complete problems.

 Students answer straightforward math-fact problems on the computer screen.
 Immediate feedback pops up in the form of a smiley face, an X, or a green check mark.
 Based on that information, the next set of problems is set up to help kids focus on their own specific needs.
 Kids, parents, and teachers all can see detailed progress in the XtraMath reports.